Clackamas Fire District

 District Description The District has contracts to provide services for Gladstone Fire Department and Sandy Fire District.
 The City of Gladstone entered into an Intergovernmental Agreement with Clackamas Fire District on July 1, 2022, which terminated on July 1, 2023.
 This agreement shall automatically be renewed for two consecutive two-year terms.
 Sandy Fire Districted entered into a full contract for seven years of service with Clackamas Fire District effective July 1, 2023.

 CFD is one of the largest fire protection districts in Oregon, proudly serving over 300,000 residents in an area covering nearly 300 square miles of urban, suburban, and rural communities.
 The District provides fire, rescue, and emergency medical services to the cities of Happy Valley, Johnson City, Milwaukie, and Oregon City, as well as the unincorporated communities of Barton, Beavercreek, Boring, Carus, Carver, Central Point, Clackamas, Clarkes, Damascus, Eagle Creek, Holcomb, Oak Lodge, Redland, South End, Sunnyside, and Westwood.
+As of 2026 CFD provides fire protection for the cities of Sandy and Gladstone through annexation.

 CFD staff of career and volunteer firefighters and paramedics respond to over tens of thousands of incidents annually from 25 fire stations located strategically throughout the fire district.
 CFD is an internationally accredited agency meeting the highest standards in emergency service delivery.